joshmarinacci/webxr-experiments/boilerplate/README.md

 # Todos

-* clicking does not work inside of VR
+* *fixed* clicking does not work inside of VR
 * a way to customize the ray object easily
+* handle the nothing to load case
+* support touch events
+* support gaze cursor for zero-button cases